Dr Siddharth Mitra-Ghosh

 Research Interests: Electronics, Optics and Bio-sensing.

-Harish is pursuing his PhD from Indian Institute of Science, Bangalore.
+Harish is received his PhD from the Centre Nano Science and Engineering, Indian Institute of Science, Bangalore.
 His area of work includes thin film and optical diffraction-grating based sensors for the detection of chemicals & proteins.
 He received his B.Tech. degree in Electronics & Communication Engineering and M.S degree in Electrical Engineering from University of Calicut & IIT Madras respectively.
 In 2013 he worked for John F. Welch Technology Center, GE Global Research as a consultant for Tunable Diode Laser Absorption Spectroscopy & FPGA implementation of lock-in systems.

 MS in Medical Physics